-You’ll be responsible for helping hackers navigate all of Major League Hacking’s offerings including our hackathons, events, and Fellowship.
-You’ll be measured on your ability to drive early technologists to each of our programs and we’ll look to you to set strategy for how we’ll reach our participant goals.
+You’ll be responsible for helping hackers navigate all of MLH’s offerings including our hackathons and Fellowship.
+You’ll be measured on your ability to drive early career technologists to each of our programs and we’ll look to you to set strategy for how we’ll reach our goals.

 To do this you’ll use our existing channels (social media, partnerships, community members, newsletters, and event marketing) in addition to new channels you might create.
-This is a big job and you won’t do it alone you’ll have our community organizers and our marketing contractors to help make all this happen.
+This is a big job and you won’t do it alone.
+You’ll have our community leaders and a team of employees & marketing contractors to help make all this happen.

 Team Management - Day-to-day management and development of our small-but-growing community team.
 You’ll measure their performance and coach them to be successful.

 Contractor Management - Managing several marketing contractors, you will set tasks and projects for them and then review and edit their work to ensure it meets our quality standards and maintains brand consistency.

 Reporting & Analysis - You’ll forecast, measure, and analyze the campaigns you run.
 We’ll use this data to evaluate success, optimize performance, and project sales.

 Technical Background - You’re speaking with a highly technical community and here credibility is key, you need to be able to speak developer.
 You might have a Computer Science degree, have taken part in a bootcamp, or you might be self-taught.

 B2C Marketing Experience - We’re open to all sorts of B2C marketing, but you must have had an audience of consumers you looked to activate- this could mean paying customers, constituents, voters, or some other individual stakeholder.
 Our ideal is that you’ve worked with a community before and even better a technical one, but that’s not a requirement.